xvik/dropwizard-guicey-ext/guicey-server-pages/README.md

 #### Solution

-The solution is obvious: make asserts servlet as major resources supplier and with an additional filter to detect template requests and redirect rendering to actual rest.
+The solution is obvious: make assets servlet as major resources supplier and with an additional filter to detect template requests and redirect rendering to actual rest.

 So example above should become: